What exactly happens behind the scenes when you create an object with new?

 }

-This seems a bit redundant, but we can give a constructor parameters: just like with methods.
+This might seem redundant, but we can give a constructor parameters: just like with methods.

 public class Clown